WaynePL/virtual-pet/README.md

 	the waste need by 50%.
 You can get ahead of that making sure that they can relieve themselves in a safe way.

--- Tiredness
-	Your pet will get tired and need to sleep.
-If tiredness is 100%, it will sleep no matter what choice you make.
-Either way it falls asleep, it will decrease its tiredness by 100% after sleeping.

 -- Sickness
 	if your pet is sick, you will need to take it to